geographika/mappyfile/docs/grammar.rst

 This rule is matched by a list of options - each on its own line starting with the **|** (pipe) character.
 When writing or debugging a grammar you can comment out options to see which one matches for a particular input.

-In our example the Mapfile matches the last option ``composite_type attr _END``, which cab ne broken down as follows:
+In our example the Mapfile matches the last option ``composite_type attr _END``, which can be broken down as follows:

 + a ``composite_type`` rule (in this case ``MAP``)
 + an ``attr`` rule